 Vertical bags also allow for the unique feature of using the knees .

 DOOR FRAME SETUP

-developed by Chris Rea (in picture), he has been very involved with the international speed bag community and has continually upgraded his system with new and better materials to the point of having a very stable speed bag setup, yielding a challenging workout.
-The best part is that the system is portable and can be used in virtually any standard doorway.
-This system can also be lowered down for shorter people or children.
+developed by Chris Rea (in picture), he had been very involved with the international speed bag community and continually upgraded his system with new and better materials to the point of having a very stable speed bag setup, yielding a challenging workout.
+The best part is that the system was portable and could be used in virtually any standard doorway for people of any height.
+Sadly, this product has been discontinued.

 Speed Bag set up Tips: